toddaustin07/webrequestor/README.md

 A body can also be included in these argument strings.
 The characters **{{^}}** in the GET or POST command argument will serve as a delimiter between the request URL and request body.

 Custom headers can be configured in the device Settings field labled 'Automation-generated Request Headers'.
 Follow the same format as that specified above for pre-configured requests (comma-delimited string of \<*headerkey*\>=\<*value*\> pairs).

+### Diagnosing problems
+A windows application is included in this package called simpleserv.exe.
+It can be run on a Windows 10 computer and will display http requests received on port 6666.
+You can redirect your web requests temporarily to your Windows computer IP and port 6666 to make sure they are being sent as you expect.
+The app always returns an HTTP 200 OK response for a properly formatted HTTP request.